junior/springboot-demo-k8s-mysql/README.md

 ## Build Demo App image

+Skip this step if you just want to test the app on Kubernetes

 ```shell
 docker build --pull --no-cache --squash --rm --progress plain -f Dockerfile -t sbdemo .
 ```